dciccale/placeholder-enhanced/README.md

 For a demo see [demo.html](https://github.com/dciccale/placeholder-enhanced/blob/master/demo.html) **[online](http://dciccale.github.com/placeholder-enhanced/)**

 ## TODO

+These are not major tasks, but nice to have:

 - Create a [kimbo.js](http://kimbojs.com) plugin version.
 - Create a plain JavaScript version.
 - Create two separate versions.
-  - Version 1.x to give *full* cross-browser support and normalization.
+  - Version 1.x to give *full* cross-browser support and normalization. (current version)
   - Version 2.x only to normalize *modern browsers* placeholder behaviour.

 ## License